The Bridge on the River Kwai: Critical response

+Among retrospective reviews, Roger Ebert gave the film four out of four stars, noting in 1999 that it is one of the few war movies that "focuses not on larger rights and wrongs but on individuals", but commented that the viewer is not certain what is intended by the final dialogue due to the film's shifting points of view.
+Slant magazine gave the film four out of five stars.

+Slant stated in 2010 that "the 1957 epic subtly develops its themes about the irrationality of honor and the hypocrisy of Britain's class system without ever compromising its thrilling war narrative", and in comparing to other films of the time said that Bridge on the River Kwai "carefully builds its psychological tension until it erupts in a blinding flash of sulfur and flame."

 On review aggregator website Rotten Tomatoes, the film received an approval rating of 96% based on 105 reviews, with an average rating of 9.4/10.
 The site's critical consensus reads, "This complex war epic asks hard questions, resists easy answers, and boasts career-defining work from star Alec Guinness and director David Lean."
 On Metacritic, the film has a weighted average score of 88 out of 100 based on 15 critics, indicating "universal acclaim".